hdorgeval/le-livre-des-rois/src/markdown/en/warner/06-faridun/14-how-a-daughter-was-born-to-iraj.md

 As she increased in stature and in charms.

-Thou wouldst have said to her the tulip-cheeked : —
+Thou wouldst have said to her the tulip-cheeked :

-" Thou art fraj himself from head to foot."
+> Thou art fraj himself from head to foot.

 When she was old enough to wed — a Pleiad